 Pres.
-Trump associate Stone arrested, faces obstruction charge
+Trump confidant Stone is arrested, faces obstruction charge

 Stone was one of Trump's earliest political advisers, encouraging both his presidential runs.
 He briefly served on Trump's 2016 campaign, but was pushed out amid infighting with then-campaign manager Corey Lewandowski.
 Stone continued communicating with Trump on occasion and stayed plugged into the circle of advisers — both formal and informal — who worked with and around Trump.

-Sarah Huckabee Sanders, Trump's press secretary, told CNN Friday the charges brought against Stone "don't have anything to do with the president."

-According to the indictment, many of those conversations involved WikiLeaks.
+According to the indictment, many of Stone's conversations during the campaign involved WikiLeaks.
 The indictment lays out in detail Stone's conversations about stolen Democratic emails posted by the group in the weeks before Trump, a Republican, beat Clinton.
 Mueller's office has said those emails, belonging to Clinton campaign chairman John Podesta, were hacked by Russian intelligence officers.

 The document says that by June and July 2016, Stone had told senior Trump campaign officials that he had information indicating that WikiLeaks had obtained documents that could be damaging to Clinton's campaign.

-After the July 22, 2016, WikiLeaks release of hacked emails from the Democratic National Committee, the indictment says a senior Trump campaign "was directed" to contact Stone about additional releases and "what other damaging information" WikiLeaks had "regarding the Clinton campaign."
+After the July 22, 2016, WikiLeaks release of hacked emails from the Democratic National Committee, the indictment says a senior Trump campaign official "was directed" to contact Stone about additional releases and "what other damaging information" WikiLeaks had "regarding the Clinton campaign."
 The indictment does not name the official or say who directed the outreach to Stone.

 Another Trump campaign official cited in the indictment is Steve Bannon, who later became Trump's chief strategist in the White House.
 Bannon, referred to as a "high-ranking Trump Campaign official," exchanged emails with Stone in October 2016 about WikiLeaks' plans for releasing hacked material.
 The indictment quotes from those emails, which had previously been made public by news outlets.